qlands/formshare_enketo_plugin/README.md

 2. Use the "Translate" button to translate the content of your page.
 3. Click on the "Preview" button to see the result.

 You can translate the "Thank you" page to any language.
-Click on the translate button to add a new language.
+Click on the "translate" button to add a new language.

 ![](./screenshots/translate.png)